We compare a tried-and-true money transfer company with a newer service of the world’s largest retailer.

 Delivery speed varies with transfer options.
 At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
 Your cheapest options could take five days or longer, depending on the country.

-No matter how you pay, your transfer is delivered from your Walmart to your recipient’s Walmart in minutes.
+No matter how you pay, your transfer is delivered from your Walmart to any Walmart in your recipient’s state in minutes.

 While both Western Union and Walmart-2-Walmart offer instant delivery for certain situations, Walmart-2-Walmart will get your money where it needs to go faster than Western Union every time.